UofT-DSI/deep_learning_topics/slides-resources/03-implementing_ai_healthcare_2.md

 ---

 ##### **Labeling Bias**
-Labeling bias occurs during the annotation or labeling of data points.
+- Labeling bias can occur during the annotation or labeling of data points.
-It stems from human annotators' biases or subjective judgments when assigning labels or categories to data.
+    - It stems from human annotators' biases or subjective judgments when assigning labels or categories to data.
-Labeling bias can impact the accuracy of the ground truth labels used for training.
+- Labeling bias can impact the accuracy of the ground truth labels used for training.

+TODO: DOES IMAGEMENT GENERALIZE TO IMAGENET?

 ---